CplSyx/MQTT-Power-Sensor-HomeAssistant/README.md

 ###### Safety Note

-When connecting and disconnecting the CT to the circuit to be measured, ensure that it is connected to the board (and thus the burden resistor).
+When connecting and disconnecting the CT to the circuit to be measured, ensure that it is connected to the board (and therefore the burden resistor).

 Disconnection from a live circuit without the burden resistor will induce a high voltage on the secondary side - where the exposed connector is!
+Keep the CT connected to the burden resistor when attaching/detaching to avoid accidental damage or a shock.

 ## HomeAssistant setup
 TBC